-Even if you choose your clients wisely, most often you won’t have much time to get to know them before you have to start working on a project that they hired you for.
-Sometimes you might find yourself dealing with a client that doesn’t respect you or your work, tries to get you to do more than you agreed to without additional payment, or even trick you into working for free.
-Most of the time you won’t encounter such clients but just in case, here are some ways you can get out of it without loosing money, time and your nerves:
+Even if you choose your clients wisely, most often you won’t have much time to get to know them before starting the project that they hired you for.
+You might find yourself dealing with a client that doesn’t respect you or your work, tries to get you to do more than you agreed for without additional payment, or even trick you into working for free.
+Most of the time you won’t encounter such clients but in a rare case that you do, here are some ways you can protect yourself without loosing money, time and your nerves:

 Sign a contract before beginning work or have your client send funds into escrow.